 This book presents a collection of over 50 Social Behavior Maps that are already filled out for common situations that students experience at school, at home, and in the community.
 Consider these “cheat sheets” for you when you’re helping a student fill out a blank map.
 The book also includes a blank map template that can be photocopied and used again and again.
 This book is designed for parents and professionals to use with individuals of any age.
-We have found that for those under 3rd grade it is helpful to fill out the maps with pictures/graphics instead of written words.
+We have found that for those under 3rd grade it is helpful to fill out the maps with pictures or graphics instead of written words.

 How to Complete a Social Behavior Map